Gaming Hours per Day Calculator

 Average Daily Gaming

-Total gaming hours in a chosen period divided by the number of days in that period.
+Total gaming hours for the chosen period divided by the number of days in that period.

 Sources & Further Reading